Yiping-Steven/turtleGripper_core/README.md

 # TurtleGripper
 A mobile manipulator robot designed for household usage.
 Let's realize the dream of throwing your socks freeeeeely!
+For more details, please visit our [wiki page](https://github.com/Yiping-Steven/turtleGripper_core/wiki)

 # Demos
 By May 13th, the turtleGripper (or "tgrip") can do: